Daniele Portanova: A.C. Siena

-Daniele's continued good form in the second division of Italy finally led to a move to Serie A where he was picked up by AC Siena.
+Daniele's continued good form in the second division of Italy finally led to a move to Serie A, where he was picked up by AC Siena.
 He made 26 appearances and even managed four goals in the 2004–05 season, as the side finished 14th, comfortably clear of relegation.
 The next season, Daniele continued as a mainstay at Siena, making 32 appearances as the side finished 15th.
 In August 2009, Portanova was moved to Bologna from AC Siena after 162 appearances and 10 goals for Siena over five years.
 His departure was very much mourned by fans who came to love the player over his time at the club.

 Bologna

 Portanova moved to Bologna in a swap deal as Claudio Terzi moved the other way.
 He made 36 appearances in his debut season for the club, scoring his first goal in a 2–0 win over Livorno in round 5 of the 2009–10 Serie A season.
-The next season, he continued as a main part of the first team, scoring a single goal in 34 appearances, the winner in a 1–0 victory over Catania.
+The following season, he continued as a central part of the first team, scoring a single goal in 34 appearances, the winner in a 1–0 victory over Catania.
 The next season, Portanova's good form and leadership helped his side finish 9th in Serie A, despite struggling in recent seasons.
-He scored four goals from defence in 35 appearances including one in a 1–1 draw against Juventus.
+He scored four goals from defence in 35 appearances, including one in a 1–1 draw against Juventus.

-Portanova was banned from football for four months in the summer of 2012 as a result of failing to report attempted match fixing.
-Notably, the Italian FA did not actually ban Portanova for match fixing or attempting to fix a football match, simply for failing to report a significant conversation the player overheard.
+Portanova was banned from football for four months in the summer of 2012 as a result of failing to report attempted match-fixing.
+Notably, the Italian FA did not actually ban Portanova for match-fixing or trying to fix a football match, simply for failing to report a significant conversation the player overheard.

 Portanova returned to action in round 17 as he faced former side Napoli.
-In a wonderful return to football, Daniele scored an 89th-minute winner as his struggling side managed an unlikely 3–2 win over the third placed Neapolitans.
+In a remarkable return to football, Daniele scored an 89th-minute winner as his struggling side managed an unlikely 3–2 win over the third-placed Neapolitans.

 Return to Genoa

 Portanova returned to Genoa on 30 January 2013, right on transfer deadline day, for an undisclosed fee.
-The Genovese club brought the player in with an attempt to turn around their season as they were hovering just above relegation.
+The Genovese club brought the player in, in an attempt to turn around their season as they were hovering just above relegation.
 In the end, Portanova and company did just enough as Genoa finished six points clear of relegation.
-In the off season of 2013, Daniele was appointed as captain of his new club.
-He made 22 appearances that season, struggling towards the end of the campaign due to injuries and loss of form and was released by the Grifone at the end of the 2013–14 season.
+In the off-season of 2013, Daniele was appointed as captain of his new club.
+He made 22 appearances that season, struggling towards the end of the campaign due to injuries and loss of form.
+He was released by the Grifone at the end of the 2013–14 season.

 Return to Siena

-The player signed for Robur Siena after an extended time without a club.
-Siena were recently bankrupt and Daniele still signed, despite the club being in Serie D and offering him a very small wage.
+After an extended time without a club, Portanova joined Siena after the club was excluded from professional football and admitted to Serie D.

+Coaching career

+On 2 March 2025, Portanova was appointed as a first-team technical collaborator at Cosenza.